DataWraith/notelog/README.md

 ## Installation

-No binaries are provided at this time.
+No pre-built binaries are provided at this time.
+To install:

+1. Clone this repository
-You can build the project from source and install the binary via `cargo install --path .`.
+2. Build and install with `cargo install --path .`

 ## Usage